kshutkin/rollup-extras/plugin-exec/README.md

 # Plugin Exec

-Exec some code when the bundle you are building is finished.
+Executes some code when the bundle you are building is finished.

 [Changelog](./CHANGELOG.md)